opensafely-core/ehrql/DEVELOPERS.md

 Test categories that run against the Data Builder as a whole or against multiple components (for example **spec** and **acceptance** tests) have their own internal structure.

+### Code coverage

+Our approach to code coverage is to fail the build with less than 100% coverage, but be reasonably liberal about allowing lines to be marked as not requiring coverage.
+If you make a change that results in a newly un-covered line, you should make a good attempt to test it and expect to have to justify any omissions to PR reviewers; but for genuinely hard or impossible to hit cases it's okay to mark them as `no cover`.

+Any `no cover` pragmas should include a note explaining why the code can't be hit.
+Common cases are configured in `pyproject.toml` with their own explanations.

 ### Test databases

 For tests that need to run against a database, we run the database in a Docker container.
 Each run of the tests starts